exegesis-js/exegesis/docs/Options.md

 }
 ```

-In order to be used for parsing parameters, a MimeTypeParser must implement
+In order to be used for parsing parameters, a parser must implement
 `parseString()`.
-A MimeTypeParser that does not implement `parseReq()` can
+A parser that does not implement `parseReq()` can
 still be used for parsing request bodies.

 ## defaultMaxBodySize